Food waste is a huge—but edible—problem. These eight tips will help you reduce food waste at home and save money.

 If you shop a couple of times a week and buy only what you need, you will enjoy fresher food and waste less of it.

 Yes, I realize some people find buying two weeks’ worth of processed food at Costco convenient.
-Shopping this way leaves you more time to watch cooking shows or scroll through pics of people’s lunches on Instagram (I am on IG drooling over food way too much!).
-But let’s put aside for a moment the wasteful over-packaging of processed food, its nasty ingredients and the insatiable corporate greed of, oh, I’ll pick on Nestlé again because it’s just so easy and I feel lazy tonight.
+But let’s put aside for a moment the wasteful over-packaging of processed food, its dubious ingredients and the insatiable corporate greed of, oh, I’ll pick on Nestlé again because it’s just so easy and I feel lazy tonight.
 Even if I could somehow magically make these unpalatable aspects of processed food disappear, one truth remains: the stuff tastes bad.

 The most sustainable food—locally sourced ingredients from small organic family farms—also happens to taste the best.
 Now that’s what I call convenient!